dcloud347/dcloud347.github.io/about.md

 permalink: /about/
 ---

-Student (UCL Meng Computer Science) Software Engineer & Researcher (NLP)
+Student (UCL Meng Computer Science) Software Engineer & Researcher (AI for Code) | UCL Centre for Research on Evolution, Search and Testing (CREST)

 # Education